99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 allow to connect to AWS services using a private network instead of public network

 connect on-premise site with VPC
-VPN encrypted conn over public connection
+VPN encrypted connection over public connection, tunnel to VPC from a location OUTSIDE of AWS, you cant use them in a subnet for example
 Direct connection: physical connection to AWS

 3 tier solution architecture